Needs assessment process for social care

 Assessments can be in different formats, depending on where you live and your level of need.
 For example, it may not be appropriate for someone with complex needs to have an assessment over the phone.
 It’s common for local authorities to use some sort of ‘triage’ process to decide which type of assessment would be appropriate.
 Assessments can be:

-- Face to face: A qualified assessor from the local authority – a social worker, care manager or another worker - visits your home or the ward if you are in hospital.
+- Face to face: A qualified assessor from the local authority, such as a social worker, care manager or another worker, visits your home or the ward if you are in hospital.